-'Power Marketing: An Aussie Guide to Business Growth' (2nd ed.) is a condensed guide on how to market a growing business in the modern age, including surveys, keyword research, website design, copywriting, video marketing, Facebook, advertising, direct mail, and more.
+'Power Marketing: An Aussie Guide to Business Growth' is a guide on how to market a growing business in the modern age, including surveys, keyword research, website design, copywriting, video marketing, Facebook, advertising, direct mail, and more.

 In Power Marketing, author Jennifer Lancaster explores over 60 ideas for marketing your small business or online enterprise.
 Bootstrap your best foot forward with advice on: